For many Christians, the word mysticism raises eyebrows.

 Knowing God as Participation, Not Possession

-To know God is to participate in God.
+According to Christian mysticism, to know God is to participate in God.

-This is why mystical language sounds different.
+This is why mystical language often sounds different.

 Mystics speak of: